- Publisher: Ulfire Pty Ltd

 Just when happiness appears to be within her grasp, her erstwhile tormentor once again stalks Grace.
 After a failed kidnap attempt, the duke’s quest culminates in an acrimonious confrontation, and the reason for his venal pursuit becomes agonisingly clear.

-To Unlock Her Heart is available worldwide on kindle and in paperback, from Amazon.
+To Unlock Her Heart is available worldwide from your favourite ebook retailer, and in paperback.